 The message: To be guaranteed stable, ongoing Medigap coverage for years to come, the time to buy is when you first enroll in Medicare.

 Don’t get confused by the way these policies are named.
-The letter designations of the Medigap policies have nothing to do with which Medicare program you chose.
+The Medigap policies’ letter designations have nothing to do with which Medicare program you chose.

-Because the Medigap plans are standardized, an A or F plan sold by one insurer covers the same things as an A or F plan sold by another insurer.
+Because the Medigap plans are standardized, an A or F plan sold by one insurer covers the same things as an A or F plan from another insurer.
 Medigap plans are consistent in all but three states: Massachusetts, Minnesota and Wisconsin have their own standard policies.

 So how do the 10 policies differ?
-“Some are high deductible, some require higher cost-sharing, and some cover more costs,” explains Mary Mealer, life and health manager at the Missouri Department of Insurance, Financial Institutions & Professional Registration.
-Consumers should “evaluate their individual situation as to what plan meets their needs and what they can afford,” she advises.
+“Some are high deductible, some require higher cost-sharing, and some cover more costs,” says Mary Mealer, life and health manager at the Missouri Department of Insurance, Financial Institutions & Professional Registration.
+Consumers should “evaluate their individual situation as to what plan meets their needs and what they can afford.”

 What to focus on

-The government’s comparison chart shows 10 health care costs that could be covered by a Medigap policy.
+The government’s comparison chart shows 10 health care costs that a Medigap policy could cover.
 Some come into play more than others, so you should focus most on those big-ticket items.
 They include:

 - Your 20 percent share of the cost of doctor visits